 Knowing how to pass the ACCUPLACER test can be important for high school or college students.
 The exam is used to ensure correct placement within the educational institution.
 It assesses the knowledge level of students in a number of areas: reading comprehension, sentence skills, arithmetic, elementary algebra, college-level mathematics, and even writing.
 There are a total of 90 questions on the test.
 The administration of the ACCUPLACER test is determined independently by each school, so there are no standard fees, time limits, and disability allowances.
 To take the ACCUPLACER test, see your school’s guidance or advisory counselor.

 The ACCUPLACER test is used by more than 1,300 American educational institutions including high schools, colleges, universities, as well as adult education courses and GED programs.
 It was developed and is administered by the College Board.
-The ACCUPLACER test will assess your level of knowledge in reading, writing and math.
+The ACCUPLACER test will assess your level of knowledge in reading, writing, and math.
 This test does not have a pass/fail grade.
 Your scores will help your potential school determine the best course levels for your particular educational needs.
 Schools also use the ACCUPLACER test scores to determine overall student body weaknesses and to adapt their curriculum to address these particular issues.

 The ACCUPLACER test is a comprehensive, web-based assessment tool used to determine your skills in reading, writing and math.
 It is untimed, but most students complete it in less than 90 minutes.
-All questions must be answered, and you cannot go back to a previous question once you have answer it.
+All questions must be answered, and you cannot go back to a previous question once you have answered it.
 Test scores are available as soon as you have completed the exam.
 The test is adaptive, which means the questions get more difficult as you give more right answers.
 It also means for every wrong answer, the questions get easier.

 How to Pass the ACCUPLACER Exam